HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: User Study

 \subsection{Participants}

-We recruited 16 participants (11 male, 5 female) who formed 8 collaborative pairs (See Table \ref{tab:participants}).
+We recruited 16 participants (11 male, 5 female) who formed 8 collaborative pairs (see Table~\ref{tab:participants}).
 Participants were drawn from graduate-level Computer Science, Data Visualization, and HCI courses, ensuring sufficient background knowledge in data visualization.
 Ages ranged from 24 to 37 (mean 28.9), and all had normal or corrected-to-normal vision with no self-reported color vision deficiency.
 The participants varied in their experience with immersive environments, co-located collaboration, and visual analytics (from no experience to experienced).
+None of the participants reported prior familiarity with the Mt.\ Bruno terrain dataset used in the study.